Heritage Tray®

 Heritage Tray® Performance

-Heritage Tray® markets itself as an elegant, economical and flexible roofing profile.
-Heritage Tray® requires no additional plywood substrate thus reducing costs.
-Additionally, it can be roll formed on site, an attractive logistical option for larger construction projects.
+Evolving from the already popular and stylish Eurotray® family, Heritage Tray® markets itself as an elegant, economical and flexible roofing profile.
+Additionally, it can be roll-formed on-site, an attractive logistics option for larger construction projects.

 **Photovoltaic Laminate please refer to note